1arshan/1arshan/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there, I'm Arshan 👋
-- 🔭 I’m currently pursuing B.Tech in Computer Engineering from Jamia Millia Islamia,New Delhi (Batch 2022).
+- 🔭 I’m currently pursuing at Cisco.
-- 🌱 I’m currently learning Robot operating system and Django.
+- 🌱 I’m currently learning Cyber Secuirty and AI.
-- 👯 I’m looking to collaborate on any IOT or App/Web-backend Development project.
+- 👯 I’m looking to collaborate on any Cyber Secuirty + AI project.
-- 💬 Ask me about anything related to Python,C++,AWS,Django,ROS.
+- 💬 Ask me about anything related to Cyber Secuirty.
 - 📫 How to reach me:Connect to me on Linkedin: https://www.linkedin.com/in/41arshan-ahmad/